cube-js/cube/docs/content/Examples-Tutorials-Recipes/Getting-Unique-Values-for-a-Field.md

 ## Use case

-We have an internal analytical dashboard with information about the users of our online store.
-To filter users by city, we need to display all unique values in the dropdown.
-In the recipe below, we'll learn how to get unique values from all [dimensions](https://cube.dev/docs/schema/reference/dimensions).
+We have a dashboard with information about the users, and we'd like to filter them by city.
+To do so, we need to display all unique values for cities in the dropdown.
+In the recipe below, we'll learn how to get unique values for [dimensions](https://cube.dev/docs/schema/reference/dimensions).

 ## Data schema